General Description:

 Mirbelia rubiifolia is probably the best known member of the genus.
 It is a straggly shrub about 50 cm high with wiry stems spreading to about 75 cm.

 The leaves of Mirbelia rubiifolia occur in whorls of 3 and are narrowly oval shaped to broadly linear, 10-25 mm long by 30 mm wide with a sharp point.
 There are conspicuous reticulate veins on the upper surface.
 The pink to purple flowers have the typical “pea” shape consisting of 4 petals; the “standard”, the “keel” and two “wings”, as shown in the diagram.
-They occur in the leaf axils in late spring and summer and are about 70 mm long.
+They occur in the leaf axils in late spring and summer and are about 7 mm wide and long.
 The flowers are followed by small, ovoid seed pods about 5 mm long.

 Mirbelia rubiifolia is not often cultivated but is sometimes grown by Australian plant enthusiasts.
 It is regarded as a reasonably hardy species for moist, semi-shaded sites but can be short-lived.
 It tolerates at least moderate frost and requires good drainage.